nypl-spacetime/histograph-data/README.md

 It's easy!
 Let's say we want to write a scraper which, very illegally, reads photos and their metadata from the [NYC Municipal Archives Online Gallery](http://nycma.lunaimaging.com/luna/servlet/detail/RECORDSPHOTOUNITARC~21~21~617236~111844:dma_16095).

-First, create a directory in spacetime-etl's `baseDir` with the following name:
+First, create a directory in spacetime-etl's `moduleDir` with the following name:

     mkdir etl-nyc-municipal-archives